almin/almin/docs/counter/README.md

 We have created simple counter app.

-It is the same of Flux pattern.
+Writing the pattern in this guide is the same of Flux pattern.

 ![almin-flux.png](img/almin-architecture-flux.png)